KohaILS/koha-manual-zh-cn/source/faq.rst

 **Answer**: In general, the more terms you enter, the better your results will be.
 Koha doesn't use stop words, so searching for "the" and "an" will work just fine.
-So "the help" shoudl bring better results than just a title search for help.
+So "the help" should bring better results than just a title search for help.
 Also using "Title, phrase" would further improve the results as it means that these terms have to appear in this sequence and with no other terms in between.